 All the activities which the company performs, including transportation of goods, business trips, cumulative energy expenditure, and the company’s recycling strategy are considered under the company’s carbon footprint.
 There are many other factors coming into the picture as well.

-There are a number of standards that come into the picture according to which the total carbon emissions are calculated.
-These include the GHG Protocol and certain ISO standards pertaining to carbon emissions and energy auditing.
+There are a number of standards taken into account according to which the total carbon emissions are calculated.
+These include the GHG Protocol and certain ISO standards related to carbon emissions and energy auditing.

 Bringing It All Together

-Carbon footprints are a necessary tool to accomplish the goal of reducing carbon emissions in order to make the world a more sustainable place.
+Carbon footprint is a necessary tool to accomplish the goal of reducing carbon emissions in order to make the world a more sustainable place.
 There are a number of ways to consider what a footprint actually means: you may decide to think of the product (if you have a tangible product), or the corporate definition may fit your emission reduction agenda better.

-Hence, choosing a definition in order to proceed with taking steps to reduce carbon emissions depends entirely on the kind of business in question.
-The primary and secondary emissions are more pertinent when a single individual is being considered, and hence not as comprehensive.
+Choosing a definition in order to proceed with taking steps to reduce carbon emissions depends entirely on the kind of business.

 Knowing how the carbon footprint is actually calculated and the various standards in use today can help you save a lot when it comes to reducing your carbon footprint.